 Address: 1300 Elmwood Avenue, Buffalo, NY 14222

-The museum opened in 1966 as a tribute to famous local painter Charles E. Burchfield, who held the distinction of being the first-ever artist to be given a solo exposition at New York’s Modern Museum of Art.
+The museum opened in 1966 as a tribute to famous local painter Charles E. Burchfield, who was the first artist to be given a solo exposition at New York’s Modern Museum of Art.

 However, while the museum bears his name and features a huge amount of his work, it isn’t just for him – it showcases the work of some of the Buffalo area’s best artists.
-Its collection of modern and contemporary art ranges in origin from the late 1800s to today.
+Its modern and contemporary art collection originates from the late 1800s to today.

 Burchfield was famous for his watercolor paintings of nature and scenes in towns, many of which are displayed here, along with his journals and sketches.
 Plenty of other Buffalo and upstate artists are featured alongside.